two2012/CSE-151A-Group-Project/README.md

+# Introduction

+This project focuses on preprocessing and predictive modeling of the Parkinson's Telemonitoring dataset, which contains biomedical voice measurements from individuals with early-stage Parkinson's disease.
+We chose this dataset to explore how voice data can be used to predict Unified Parkinson's Disease Rating Scale (UPDRS) scores, crucial for tracking disease progression.
+This approach is compelling as it leverages non-invasive data collection for remote monitoring, potentially transforming patient care.
+Developing an accurate predictive model can significantly impact the early detection and management of Parkinson's disease, improving patient outcomes and enabling more efficient healthcare delivery.

 # CSE-151A-Group-Project: Parkinson's Telemonitoring Data Preprocessing

 This README file provides an overview of the preprocessing steps applied to the Parkinson's Telemonitoring dataset, which is available [here](https://archive.ics.uci.edu/dataset/189/parkinsons+telemonitoring).